My Ego and Me

 BismilLah ir-Rahman ir-Rahim

-Please read related post:http://acespiretribe.wordpress.com/2010/03/22/know-thyself-socrates/
+Please read related post:https://acespiretribe.wordpress.com/2010/03/22/know-thyself-socrates/

 Having turned 34 years old recently, I’ve noticed subtle changes in how I view myself and the world around me.
 I’ve led a full life so far and have a treasure trove of experiences to show for it so it was easy for me to decide to start retreating from the world and lead a more quiet life.